 Chilled Melon Curry with Kinome Leaves

-- 1 large crenshaw or muskmelon, about 3 lbs, rind removed, flesh diced into 1 inch pieces, seeds and pulp reserved
+- 1 large crenshaw or muskmelon highest quality available and as ripe as possible, about 3 lbs, rind removed, flesh diced into 1 inch pieces, seeds and pulp reserved

 - 1 tablespoon minced ginger